AsmaaAitmi/Health-care-app-testing/README.md

-# Health-care-app-testing
+# Manual Testing: Healthcare App
-This repository contains manual testing documentation for a fictional healthcare application
+This project demonstrates manual testing practices for a fictional healthcare app, including a test plan, test cases, and bug reports.